With cash or with human resources, Club Fat Ass supports the following causes:

 To raise awareness of the trail, raise funds for trail maintenance and as part of a “boys weekend on the road” four Vancouver ultrarunners from Club Fat Ass attempted to run the full length of the trail non-stop in 2003.
 The trail won.
 They came back in 2004 and one runner completed the distance.
 Their adventure was documented in a movie: XS NRG.

 The runners wanted to share the logistics of their run with other experienced ultra runners who might want to beat their running record time of 44-hours.
-To that end, their run is listed on the Club Fat Ass archive site as “STC 180”.
+You can find details of their run on the Club Fat Ass archive site.

 Runners can expect to enjoy rocky coastline, flat and fast trails through old growth forests of Douglas fir and red cedar, nasty, rooty climbs up steep mountains and equally challenging descents.
 The trail passes through several communities including Powell River.
 Total vertical gain and loss over the course of the trail is approximately 8,300 meters.
 In perspective, that is like climbing to the summit of Mount Kilimanjaro and back twice from sea level.

-For several years, Club Fat Ass member, Glenn Pace, ran 100 miles during the 24 hour relay and raise funds for less fortunate children.
+For several years, Club Fat Ass member, Glenn Pacé, ran 100 miles during the 24 hour relay and raise funds for disadvantaged children.
 The Club is a proud sponsor of Glenn’s effort.